Bluetooth SIG’s APAC Technical Program Manager shares his experience with bike sharing in Shanghai and suggestions for improvement

 Bluetooth beacons have been at the forefront of a lot of interesting consumer and retail scenarios.
 As mentioned earlier, the vast majority of devices on the market have support for Bluetooth and hence Bluetooth® beacons, whether it is iBeacon or EddyStone.
 As long as you have a smartphone or tablet, you can use beacons.
 According to ABI Research’s forecast, in 2021, Bluetooth beacon shipments will reach 565 million units…that’s awesome!

-93% of all MLB stadiums in the US have deployed beacons, along with 75% of all NFL stadiums, 53% of all NBA arenas, and 47% of all NHL arenas.
+93 percent of all MLB stadiums in the US have deployed beacons, along with 75 percent of all NFL stadiums, 53 percent of all NBA arenas, and 47 percent of all NHL arenas.
 If you are loyal fan of certain sport teams, Bluetooth beacons will push discount notification about souvenirs when you are in the stadium and even help you find your seat.
-Beacons can push coupons for 20% off Coca Cola and hot dogs at the half-time break and when the game is over, beacons can push a ticket discount for the next game.
+Beacons can push coupons for 20 percent off Coca Cola and hot dogs at the half-time break and when the game is over, beacons can push a ticket discount for the next game.
 While these applications are out of scope of sharing bikes, Bluetooth beacons can enable bike sharing interactions with the user just like stadium beacons do.

 Imagine if every shared bike were a beacon, they could engage with users to let them know what bikes are around them.
 People would come out of the subway station or office buildings and think, “what should I take back home: bus, cab or shared bike?”
 Beacons on the bikes would automatically push notifications out to the smartphones of those potential customers to say, “I’m near you and standing by, let’s go.”